 Over 1,000 people are facing homelessness in Anchorage.
-Catholic Social Services shelters – at Brother Francis Shelter and Clare House – nearly 400 of these people every day.
+Catholic Social Services shelters – at Brother Francis Shelter and Clare House – roughly 150 of these people every day.
 In addition to shelter, we offer housing solutions to support adults and families and work with them to regain their permanent stability.

 Our case managers work around-the-clock with adults and families to find housing solutions that those who come to us.
 The programs and services our case managers connect them with help them transition out of homelessness.
 We are a trauma-informed care agency that strives to ensure our clients are safe, treated with dignity and respect, and afforded the right to make decisions that work best for them.